 Our worksheet bundle includes a fact file and printable worksheets and student activities.
 Perfect for both the classroom and homeschooling!

-- The system was in place despite the Fourteenth Amendment, which granted citizenship to African Americans in 1868 and the Fifteenth Amendment that granted universal male suffrage to the blacks.
+- The Jim Crow Era was established towards the end of the Reconstruction Period until the end of 1965 with the enactment of the Voting Rights Act.
+The system was in place despite the Fourteenth Amendment, which granted citizenship to African-Americans in 1868, and the Fifteenth Amendment that granted universal male suffrage to the blacks.

 Establishment of the Jim Crow System

-Crows are blackbirds and the name Crow was the last name for the standard fictional black character played by a white man in blackface makeup from the early to mid-nineteenth century.
+- Crows are blackbirds and the name Crow was the last name of the standard fictional black character played by a white man in blackface makeup from the early to mid-19th century.
 The name was first used in 1832 by Thomas D. Rice, a white actor performing in blackface makeup to a routine known as “Jump Jim Crow.”
 Jim Crow was, therefore, a derogatory term for African-Americans.

-The Jim Crow system started towards the end of the Reconstruction Period until the end of 1965 with the enactment of the Voting Rights Act.
-Jim Crow is a term presently used as a synonym for racial segregation, referring to local and state laws that enforced the legal separation of white and black citizens from 1870s to 1960s.
+- The Jim Crow System started towards the end of the Reconstruction Period until the end of 1965 with the enactment of the Voting Rights Act.
+At the time, Jim Crow was a term used as a synonym for racial segregation, referring to local and state laws that enforced the legal separation of white and black citizens from the 1870s to the 1960s.

-Racial segregation through the Jim Crow system was a way of life.
+- Racial segregation through the Jim Crow System was a way of life.
 During this period it was illegal for black Americans to ride in the front of public buses and eat at “white only” restaurants or attend “white” public schools.
-The same applied to other public spaces such as cemeteries, theatres and parks that required blacks and whites not to mix.
+The same applied to other public spaces such as cemeteries, theatres and parks where blacks and whites were not allowed to mix.

-Notwithstanding the discrimination, in 1896, African American women established the National Association of Coloured Women that advocated for women suffrage and the progression of other forms of civil rights.
-In 1905, W.E.B Du Bois and William Monroe Trotter stabled the Niagara Movement that mobilised blacks all over the country to fight against racial inequality.
+- Despite the discrimination, in 1896, African-American women established the National Association of Coloured Women that advocated for women's suffrage and the progression of other forms of civil rights.
+In 1905, W.E.B.
+Du Bois and William Monroe Trotter created the Niagara Movement that mobilised blacks all over the country to fight against racial inequality.
 The Niagara Movement went on to become the National Association for the Advancement of Coloured People (NAACP) that fought against social and racial bias through legislative advocacy, court cases and public protests.

 The Fall of the Jim Crow System

-In 1892, Homer Plessy was arrested for boarding a white only compartment on a train and arrested upon refusal to move to the coloured section.
+- In 1892, Homer Plessy was arrested for boarding a whites-only compartment on a train and arrested upon refusal to move to the section for blacks.
 The matter, as was initially intended by Plessy, found its way to the US Supreme Court in 1896, challenging the constitutionality of the segregation laws in Louisiana, contrary to the Fourteenth Amendment.

-Franklin D. Roosevelt enacted the Fair Employment Act through a 1904 Executive Order 8802 that dealt a significant blow to the Jim Crow system.
-The primary objective of the regulation, passed during the Second World War, was to desegregate employment in war industries following pressure from Civil Right groups under the leadership of A. Philip Randolph.
+- Franklin D. Roosevelt enacted the Fair Employment Act through the 1904 Executive Order 8802 that dealt a significant blow to the Jim Crow System.
+The primary objective of the regulation passed during the Second World War was to desegregate employment in war industries following pressure from Civil Rights groups under the leadership of A. Philip Randolph.

-In 1947, Jackie Robinson joined the Brooklyn Dodgers, and in the following year, President Truman issued an executive order ending desegregation in the armed forces.
-In 1954, in the case of Brown vs Board of Education of Topeka, the Supreme Court found that segregated facilities were “inherently unequal” effectively overturning the Plessy decision.
+- In 1947, Jackie Robinson joined the Brooklyn Dodgers baseball team, and in the following year, President Truman issued an executive order ending segregation in the armed forces.
+In 1954, in the case of Brown vs Board of Education of Topeka, the Supreme Court found that segregated facilities were “inherently unequal”, effectively overturning the Plessy decision.

-In 1960 Congress for Racial Equality (CORE) and the Student Nonviolent Coordinating Committee (SNCC), focused on organising peaceful opposition to racial discrimination laws and attitudes throughout the US.
-In 1964, 1965, and 1968 the Civil Rights Act, the Voting Rights Act and the Fair Housing Act respectively were enacting, bringing an end to the Jim Crow system.
+- In 1960, the Congress for Racial Equality (CORE) and the Student Nonviolent Coordinating Committee (SNCC), focused on organising peaceful opposition to racial discrimination laws and attitudes throughout the US.
+In 1964, 1965 and 1968, the Civil Rights Act, the Voting Rights Act and the Fair Housing Act respectively were enacted, bringing an end to the Jim Crow System.